Editorial Policies

 Note: Gateways is no longer accepting submissions for book reviews.

-All research articles submitted to Gateways are reviewed by two independent peer referees who are qualified experts in the subject field.
-Practice-based articles and other non-refereed articles will be reviewed by the Editorial Committee and, as necessary, will also be peer read.
+When considered ready by Gateways’ Editorial Committee, research articles are reviewed by two independent peer referees who are qualified experts in the subject field.
+If the Editorial Committee feels it necessary, practice-based articles will also be peer read.
 Authors and reviewers remain anonymous.
 The journal works with an expanded definition of peer reviewers, including suitably qualified community leaders, social service agency staff and foundation program officers.
 Reviewers’ recommendations are taken into consideration by the editors in determining publication and revisions.
+Recommendations include accept for publication, revisions required, resubmit for review, decline.
 Average annual acceptance rates for Gateways since its inception in 2008 represent 33% of peer-review submissions.

 For further information on best practice peer review processes, please see the COPE Code of Conduct for Journal Editors and Publishers and the International Committee of Medical Journal Editors (ICMJE) Responsibilities in the Submission and Peer Review Process.